dpastorgalan/personal_web/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+  - Tectonics
+  - Paleogeography
-  - Artificial Intelligence
+  - Structural Geology
-  - Computational Linguistics
+  - Paleomagnetism
-  - Information Retrieval
+  - Earth History

 # Education to show in About widget
 education: